 Written by Sonal Jaiswal | Evangelist, Customer Guru

 How many times have you heard a friend or relative say “I had a terrible experience with [a company or brand]?”
-Well remember that news of bad customer service reaches more than twice as many ears as a praise for good service, and that’t not good news for companies.
+Well remember that news of bad customer experience reaches more than twice as many ears as a praise for good service, and that’s not good news for companies.
 Customer support teams may assume that they are providing excellent service to your customers, however would your customers agree to that?
 A little mishap and customers are easily convinced that a company doesn’t care for their needs.
 It won’t take long before a customer turns into a detractor due to a bad experience.
 I am sure you’d agree that there are already enough reasons that trips a customer.
 Let’s try not to give customers any of the following reasons, lest you’d like them to believe that you really don’t care about customer experience: